Boxers and Saints: Analysis

+Boxers and Saints blends historical facts with fictional elements to explore the human experiences and motivations behind the Boxer Rebellion.
+While the Boxer Rebellion was a real historical event, the specific stories of Little Bao and Vibiana are fictional creations by Gene Luen Yang.
+His primary goal was to dive into the psychological and emotional complexities of the characters and the broader social and cultural context of the time, rather than just providing a historically accurate account.
+In an interview Yang comments on one of the main social dilemmas that motivated him to write this novel, stating "In China just over a hundred years ago, being a Chinese Christian was seen as a contradiction.
+Embracing a Western faith meant turning your back on Eastern culture".
+The boxer rebellion was a complex and multifaceted event, with many factors contributing to its outbreak and development.
+Yang's work offers a unique perspective of this historical period with its complex battle of contradicting ideologies, as he states that he "wanted to show that the same event could be interpreted in radically different ways, depending on a person's life history".

-Wesley Yang of The New York Times wrote that "Despite the ostensibly evenhanded way Yang presents opposed perspectives, it’s clear he views the Boxer Rebellion as a series of massacres conducted by xenophobes who wound up harming the very culture they had pledged to protect."
+Wesley Yang of The New York Times wrote that "Despite the ostensibly evenhanded way Yang presents opposed perspectives, it's clear he views the Boxer Rebellion as a series of massacres conducted by xenophobes who wound up harming the very culture they had pledged to protect."

 Dan Solomon of The Austin Chronicle wrote that the books are "very personal and character-driven, which isn't necessarily what you might anticipate when you have 500 pages in front of you about the Boxer Rebellion."

-Sheng-mei Ma, author of Sinophone-Anglophone Cultural Duet, stated that Saints is overall a more comedic work than Boxers and that the scenes of Vibiana being bored of Christian history shows "self-depreciating humor" from the Roman Catholic author.
+Sheng-mei Ma, author of Sinophone-Anglophone Cultural Duet, stated that Saints is overall a more comedic work than Boxers and that the scenes of Vibiana being bored of Christian history shows "self-deprecating humor" from the Roman Catholic author.